tplisson/aws-scs/services/config/README.md

 - ***DOES NOT prevent*** changes <--
 - a ***regional*** service
 - use ***Aggregators*** to collect across regions and across accounts
-- ***need to enable and start the recorder***, not enabled out-of-the-box
+- ***need to enable and start the recorder***, not enabled by default
 - Using ***Rules***, managed or custom
 - Centralized notification
-- Remediation using EventBridge or Lambda
   - SNS integration for real-time notifications
+- Remediation possible via EventBridge or Lambda

+---
 ## Usage
 - Audit and Compliance, Governance
   - main usage